 Students are required to complete EDF 676, PSY 517 or another acceptable statistics course (not required if student completed an acceptable statistics course before enrolling in the master's program); Journalism 600, Proseminar in Mass Communications; Journalism 601, Theory of Mass Communications; and Journalism 602, Mass Communications Research and Methodology, JMC 604, Law and Ethics, and JMC 612, History of American Journalism.
-In addition students who opt for the thesis track must take JMC 630, Seminar in Media Criticism, and students who opt for the professional track must take JMC 603, Media Management.
 Completing the core meets the requirement that half of the graduate students' hours be completed at the 600 level.
 The remainder of each student's program is determined in consultation with and approval from the graduate coordinator.